 Today, we’ll do a few activities using pine cones.
 Try to collect a few in your neighborhood if possible, otherwise you can order some from the link in the supply list.

-Activity 1: Pine Cone Bird Feeder.
-We love this simple craft to make use of the pine cones that you are likely seeing around your neighborhood (and to provide a fun treat for the local birds).
+Activity 1: We love Pinecone Bird Feeders as a simple craft to make use of the pine cones that you are likely seeing around your neighborhood (and to provide a fun treat for the local birds).
 You will need a large open pinecone, peanut butter (or other nut butter), bird seed, and twine or yarn.

 Activity 2: Carrot Sight Words.
 Root vegetables are another popular fall harvest crop—including carrots!
 Use this “digging” for sight words activity to reinforce the sight words you worked on yesterday or introduce a few new ones.